Ashwagandha for Hair Loss & Skin: Does It Work?

 Teelixir's Formulation: Relevance for Skin and Hair

-For skin and hair applications, the antioxidant and anti-inflammatory withanolide fraction is particularly relevant.
-Our dual extraction (hot water + ethanol) is important here: the fat-soluble withanolides associated with antioxidant enzyme upregulation are not accessible via water extraction alone.
+For skin and hair applications, the antioxidant withanolide fraction, traditionally valued for its role in supporting general wellbeing, is particularly relevant.
+Our dual extraction (hot water + ethanol) is important here: the fat-soluble withanolides are the subject of ongoing research into their potential interactions with biological systems.

 Our certified organic specification eliminates agrochemical residues that could themselves be inflammatory or disruptive to the skin barrier — relevant when the goal is reducing systemic inflammatory load.